 The Design Brief for a Nib

-- the transport of ink,
+- transport of ink

-- the control of the amount of ink
+- regulate the amount of ink

 - The vehicle is to be steered by turning a wheel inside the cabin.

 - There must be proportionality between the angular rotation and the derivation from projected line of movement.